All Episodes

 Answer partisan political operatives.

-If the spill has not fouled the mass majority of beaches, and yet tourism is down, tourism is down.
+If the spill has not fouled the mass majority of beaches, and yet tourismers are down, tourism is down, how?

 British Petroleum BP knows the U.S. tax code better than the government.

-They get shaken down for 20 bill, and they go out and take a charge going to reduce the shakedown to 10.
+Lawyers, they get shaken down for 20 bill, and they go out and take a charge that's going to reduce the shakedown to 10.

 You have to love it.

-So the New York Times reporters, um, partisan political operatives flying over the Gulf oil spill Sunday spotted only a few patches of sheen, and an occasional streak of thicker oil.
+So the New York Times reporters, sorry, partisan political operatives flying over the Gulf oil spill Sunday spotted only a few patches of sheen and an occasional streak of thicker oil.

 Radar images taken since then suggest that these few remaining patches are quickly breaking down in the warm surface waters of the Gulf.